George Louden

-George Marshall Louden (6 September 1885 – 28 December 1972) was an Essex cricketer who was for a period after World War I almost certainly the best hard-wicket bowler in England.
+George Marshall Louden (6 September 1885 – 28 December 1972) was an Essex right-arm fast-medium bowler.
 He was very tall at around 190 cm, and although not strongly enough framed to be ideal for long spells on hard wickets, his remarkably beautiful action compensated.
 Even on the exquisite Leyton pitches, he was able to pick up speed and lift the ball sharply, and it could be very challenging if there was a heavy dew or rain that softened the ground.

-However, owing to business commitments, most of Louden's cricket was played for the Ilford club.
+Owing to business commitments, most of Louden's cricket was played for the Ilford club.
 Typically he was able to play seven or eight county matches per season.
 Because the matches he did play were usually against the strongest batting sides like Surrey, Yorkshire, Middlesex and Lancashire, Louden's career average of 22.35 does not look at all exceptional for an era of uncovered pitches.
 However, owing to the immense disparities in batting strength among the counties during the 1920s, Louden's average represents much better bowling than many bowlers with much lower averages against weak opposition.
-Business meant Louden never had the tiniest hope of going on a tour to Australia, though he was doubtless much better suited to the cast-iron Australian pitches than any English professional bowler of the time.
+Business meant Louden never had the tiniest hope of going on a tour to Australia.